HoneySens/honeysens-website/content/docs/events/index.md

 weight: 7
 ---

-In its primary role HoneySens sensors act as a early-warning system that provide fake *honeypot services* to attract and report potential network-based attacks, called *events*.
+In its primary role HoneySens sensors act as an early-warning system that provide fake *honeypot services* to attract and report potential network-based attacks, called *events*.
 This document will show how collected events can be examined and how the event list can be kept clean by filtering out false positives.

 At this point, we assume a working HoneySens installation with a server and at least one sensor connected to it.
 For further details, please refer to [Installation](/docs/installation) and [Sensor Deployment](/docs/sensor-deployment).